EricMFischer/personal-website/content/publication/book-1/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
 Included is a draft of "Statistical Models for Marr’s Paradigm" as of July 2020.
+The published book can now be found at https://link.springer.com/book/10.1007/978-3-030-96530-3.